 Day 9 : Cajas And Returning To Quito

-Just after breakfast, the tour will depart to Cajas National Park.
-This National Park is a network of 786 lakes, lagoons & ponds connected by crystal clear streams.
-A carpet of sponge-like plants absorb water and release it slowly over weeks and months.
-Frequent rains and moist clouds ensure the cycle continues.
-From water springs life: That is why he moors and cloud forest are teeming with mammals, birds, and unusual plants.
+Just after breakfast, the tour will depart for Cajas National Park.
+This national park is a network of 786 lakes, lagoons, and ponds connected by crystal-clear streams.
+A carpet of sponge-like plants absorbs water and releases it slowly over weeks and months.
+Frequent rains and moist clouds ensure that this cycle continues.
+From these water springs springs life: that is why the moors and the cloud forest are teeming with mammals, birds, and unusual plants.

-You are going to visit the Interpretation Center placed in La Toreadora Lake (the biggest and the most important in the whole complex).
-Here you can see pictures and presentations of the park.
-Then we are going to do a little walk around La Tejedora and learn more about this ecosystem and why the water in the park is very important for whole of Ecuador.
+You will visit the Interpretation Center located at La Toreadora Lake (the largest and most important lake in the entire complex).
+Here, you can view exhibits and presentations about the park.
+Next, you will take a short walk around La Tejedora to learn more about this ecosystem and understand why the water in the park is vital for all of Ecuador.

-Cajas has been an important natural passage between the coastal and Andean regions of Ecuador for a long time.
-Since pre-Inca times, there is evidence that roads and trading routes were established in here, which the Incas further developed under their empire.
-Within El Cajas national park today there are 28 different archaeological sites, proving that there was also some degree of settlement in the area back in those days.
+Cajas has long served as an important natural passage between the coastal and Andean regions of Ecuador.
+Evidence from pre-Inca times shows that roads and trading routes were established here, which the Incas further developed under their empire.
+Today, Cajas National Park hosts 28 different archaeological sites, demonstrating that there was some degree of settlement in the area during those times.

-After this tour you will head to the Airport and you will take a flight from Quito to Cuenca.
+After this tour, you will head to the airport and take a flight from Quito to Cuenca.

-At Quito you will go to the hotel to enjoy one of its famous experiences, watercolor painting.
+Upon arrival in Quito, you will check into the hotel and have the opportunity to enjoy one of its renowned experiences: watercolor painting.

 B / – / –